 But when issuing bonds to contractors, sureties will typically set a limit or bond line that determines the dollar amount of a project that you can get bonded for.
 This is your single limit – the maximum amount per project that the surety will back for you.
 Your aggregate limit is the maximum amount of total bonds you can currently get.

 So if you have a single limit of $100,000 and a bond line of $300,000, you can get three separate bonds on projects that are $100,000 or six bonds on projects that are $50,000, etc. But if you want to grow your business and take on more work, you must do something to increase your single and aggregate limits.

 Sureties determine a contractor’s bond line mostly based on their personal credit score – in particular for contracts that are less than $350,000.
 The higher your credit score is, the more likely it is for the surety to offer you a high bond line.
 Whereas, if your score is low or your credit history indicates that you cannot handle your finances well, the surety will act more cautiously and offer you a lower bond limit.

 While fixing your personal credit score is imperative, it’s not the whole story.
-There are other steps you will need to take to increase your bond line.
+There are other steps a contractor will need to take to increase their bond limit.

 Work with a CPA and provide proper financial statements

 An important next step towards your goal is to start working with a good construction CPA who can prepare the right type of financial statements for you.
 There are different financial statements formats and different accounting methods that your CPA can use when you are applying for a higher limit.